Taylor Swift: 2014–2018: 1989 and Reputation

-Three of 1989s singles—"Shake It Off", "Blank Space", and "Bad Blood"—reached number one on the Billboard Hot 100; the first two made Swift the first woman to replace herself at the top spot.
-Two other singles—"Style" and "Wildest Dreams"—peaked at numbers six and five, making 1989 the first album by Swift to have five consecutive top-10 singles on the Hot 100.
-The 1989 World Tour was the highest-grossing tour of 2015 with $250 million in revenue.
-She was named Billboards Woman of the Year and received the inaugural Dick Clark Award for Excellence at the American Music Awards in 2014, and "Bad Blood" won Video of the Year and Best Collaboration at the 2015 MTV Video Music Awards.
-At the 58th Annual Grammy Awards in 2016, 1989 made Swift the first woman to win Album of the Year twice; it also won Best Pop Vocal Album, and "Bad Blood" won Best Music Video.
+Swift supported 1989 with the 1989 World Tour, the highest-grossing tour of 2015 with $250 million in revenue.
+She was named Billboards Woman of the Year and received the inaugural Dick Clark Award for Excellence at the American Music Awards in 2014, and "Bad Blood" won Video of the Year and Best Collaboration at the MTV Video Music Awards in 2015.
+At the 58th Annual Grammy Awards in 2016, 1989 made Swift the first woman to win Album of the Year twice and also won Best Pop Vocal Album, while "Bad Blood" won Best Music Video.
+The most-awarded pop album of all time, 1989 was selected for preservation in the National Recording Registry in 2026.

-During promotion of 1989, Swift publicly opposed free music streaming services.
+During the promotion of 1989, Swift publicly opposed free music streaming services and their compensation of artists.
 She published an op-ed in The Wall Street Journal in July 2014 to stress the importance of albums as a creative medium for artists, and, in November, removed her discography from ad-supported, free streaming platforms such as Spotify.
 Big Machine kept her music only on paid, subscription-required platforms.
-In a June 2015 open letter, Swift criticized Apple Music for not offering royalties to artists during its free three-month trial period and threatened to withdraw her music from the platform, which prompted Apple Inc. to announce that it would pay artists during the free trial period.
+In a June 2015 open letter, Swift criticized Apple Music for not offering royalties to artists during its free three-month trial period and threatened to withdraw her music from the platform, prompting Apple Inc. to announce that it would pay artists during the free trial period.
 Big Machine returned Swift's catalog to Spotify and other free streaming platforms in June 2017.

 Swift dated the DJ Calvin Harris from March 2015 to June 2016.
-They co-wrote the EDM single "This Is What You Came For", which featured vocals from Rihanna; Swift was initially credited under the pseudonym Nils Sjöberg.
-"Better Man", the 2016 single which Swift wrote for the country vocal group Little Big Town, won the Country Music Association Award for Song of the Year.
-She recorded "I Don't Wanna Live Forever" with Zayn Malik for the soundtrack to the 2017 film Fifty Shades Darker; the song became the highest-charting single from the Fifty Shades franchise on the Billboard Hot 100, peaking at number two.
+They co-wrote "This Is What You Came For", an EDM single by Harris featuring Rihanna; Swift was initially credited under the pseudonym Nils Sjöberg.
+Swift also wrote "Better Man", recorded by Little Big Town in 2016, which won the Country Music Association Award for Song of the Year.
+She wrote and recorded "I Don't Wanna Live Forever" with Zayn Malik for the soundtrack to the 2017 film Fifty Shades Darker; it peaked at number two on the Billboard Hot 100, the highest for a Fifty Shades single.